-18. REPORTING CHANGES IN MEMBERS' CIRCUMSTANCES
+16. REPORTING CHANGES IN MEMBERS' CIRCUMSTANCES

-The ALTCS electronic Member Change Report provides the Contractor with a method for complying with notification to the ALTCS eligibility offices and AHCCCS of changes or corrections to the member's circumstances.
+The ALTCS Electronic Member Change Report (EMCR) provides the Contractor with a method for complying with notification to the ALTCS eligibility offices and AHCCCS of changes or corrections to the member's circumstances.
 This includes but is not limited to changes in residence, living arrangements, share of cost, income or resources; a change in medical condition which could affect eligibility; no long term care services provided; demographic changes or the member's death.
 See the ALTCS Member Change Report User Guide for MCR instructions.

-19. PRE-ADMISSION SCREENING AND RESIDENT REVIEW
+17. PRE-ADMISSION SCREENING AND RESIDENT REVIEW

-The Contractor shall ensure members have the Preadmission Screening and Resident Review (PASRR) Level I and, if needed, Level II screenings prior to admission to a nursing facility.
-Level I is the identification of members who are suspected of having mental illness or intellectual disability.
-Level II determines whether nursing facility or specialized services are needed.
+The Contractor shall ensure members are screened using the Pre-Admission Screening and Resident Review (PASRR) screenings prior to admission to a nursing facility as specified in the AMPM Policy 1220-C. The PASRRR screening consists of a two-stage identification and evaluation process (Level I and Level II screening) and is conducted to assure appropriate placement and treatment for those identified with Mental Illness (MI) and Intellectual Disability (ID).
+Level I screening is required for members entering a nursing facility to determine the presence of a diagnosis or other presenting evidence that suggests the possibility of a mental illness or intellectual disability.
+Level II screening, if indicated, is conducted by DES for members with an intellectual disability or by AHCCCS for members with a mental illness to further evaluate and make a determination as to whether the member is indeed mentally ill or has an intellectual disability.
+It also determines whether the member needs the level of care provided in a nursing facility and/or needs specialized services.
 Failure to have the proper PASRR screening prior to placement of members in a nursing facility may result in Federal Financial Participation (FFP) being withheld from AHCCCS.
-Should withholding of FFP occur, AHCCCS will recoup the withheld amount from the

-Contractor's subsequent capitation payment.
+Should withholding of FFP occur, AHCCCS will recoup the withheld amount from the Contractor's subsequent capitation payment.
 The Contractor may, at its option, recoup the withholding from the nursing facility which admitted the member without the proper PASRR.

-20. QUALITY MANAGEMENT AND PERFORMANCE IMPROVEMENT
+18. QUALITY MANAGEMENT AND PERFORMANCE IMPROVEMENT

 The Contractor shall provide quality medical care to members, regardless of payer source or eligibility category.
 The Contractor shall promote improvement in the quality of care provided to enrolled members through established Quality Management and Performance Improvement (QM/PI) processes.
-The Contractor shall execute processes to monitor, assess, plan, implement, evaluate and, as mandated, report quality management and performance improvement activities, as specified in the AMPM Chapters 400 and 900 [42 CFR 438.240(a)(1) and (e)(2) and CFR 42 447.26].
-See also Attachment F3, Contractor Chart of Deliverables.
+The Contractor shall execute processes to monitor, assess, plan, implement, evaluate and, as mandated, report quality management and performance improvement activities, as specified in the AMPM Policies 400 and 900 [42 CFR 438.-330(a)(1) and (e)].
+See also Section F, Attachment F3, Contractor Chart of Deliverables.

-The Contractor must ensure that the Quality Management/Quality Improvement Unit within the organizational structure is separate and distinct from any other units or departments such as Medical Management or Case Management.
-The Contractor is expected to integrate quality management processes, such as tracking and trending of issues through all areas of the organization, with ultimate responsibility for quality management/quality improvement residing within the Quality Management.
+The Contractor shall ensure that the Quality Management/Performance Improvement Unit within the organizational structure is separate and distinct from any other units or departments such as Medical Management or Case Management.
+The Contractor is expected to integrate quality management processes, such as tracking and trending of issues through all areas of the organization, with ultimate responsibility for quality management/Performance improvement residing within the Quality Management.